Asiatyrannus

 Asiatyrannus (meaning "Asian tyrant") is an extinct genus of tyrannosaurine theropod dinosaurs from the Late Cretaceous Nanxiong Formation of China.
-The genus contains a single species, A. xui, known from a single specimen consisting of a skull and partial postcranial skeleton.
+The genus contains a single species, Asiatyrannus xui, known from a single specimen consisting of a skull and partial skeleton.
 Asiatyrannus is notable for its deep-snouted skull and small body size, in contrast to the gracile snout and larger size of the contemporary Qianzhousaurus.
 It represents the southernmost record of an Asian tyrannosaurid.
+Some researchers have questioned the validity of Asiatyrannus, suggesting that its small size is due to its immaturity and that this specimen may represent a young individual of the better-known Tarbosaurus.

 Discovery and naming

 The Asiatyrannus holotype specimen, ZMNH M30360, was discovered in September 2017 in sediments of the Nanxiong Formation near Shahe Town in Nankang District of Ganzhou City, Jiangxi Province, China.
 The specimen consists of most of an articulated skull in addition to disarticulated parts of the postcrania, comprising much of the right and left legs and several caudal vertebrae.

 In 2024, Zheng et al. described Asiatyrannus xui as a new genus and species of tyrannosaurid based on these fossil remains.
 The generic name, Asiatyrannus, combines "Asia", the continent of origin, with the Latinised Greek suffix "-tyrannus", meaning "tyrant" or "king".
 The specific name, xui, honors prominent dinosaur researcher Xu Xing and his contributions to paleontological research in China.